 • If you haven't already done so, you'll likely need to complete a series of unpaid speaking engagements to build your brand, platform, visibility, clout, experience, confidence, messaging, performance, stage presence, and reputation.

 • You may even need some public speaking coaching.
-We can help you here, and we can refer you to others.
+We can help you here, and we can refer you to more comprehensive and intense training programs.

 Are my travel expenses covered when I speak?